-Here at Workaway we now have an amazing 40,000+ hosts from 180 countries involved in our volunteer exchange projects and communities from all over the world.
+Here at Workaway we now have an amazing 50,000+ opportunities and volunteer exchange projects available in many different parts of the world.
 From agricultural work, scuba diving, yoga retreats and most things in between, we are so proud to be associated with so many amazing hosts.
 So, we have created a feature session here to help recognise what a difference cultural exchange can make to travellers and to hosts.
 Going by the name of ‘Workaway Host of the Month’ we will reveal more of what it is like to be a host and let you into their routines and how their projects have changed since opening their doors to you guy.

 This month may be one of our favourite interviews so far.
 We sent 2 of our team members Shirley and James to Vietnam to discover hosts away from their laptops.
 Little did they expect to meet such an amazing 12-year old girl and our youngest ever host (ok, her family are the one that are actually hosting, but she loves Workaway so much we just had to interview her)!

 Hey, Kitty!
 I think you might be our youngest Workaway host ever!
 Can you tell us a little bit more about your family and what our Workawayers will experience when living with you?